-The University of South Carolina is ranked No. 7 in the nation and No. 15 in the world for hospitality and tourism management.
+The University of South Carolina is ranked top 10 in the nation and No. 15 in the world for hospitality and tourism management.
 It's Bachelor of Science in Tourism Management degree program empowers students to thrive in a global industry that connects cultures, inspires adventure, changes lives and drives economies.

 Tourism is a dynamic field of study that integrates destination marketing, hospitality, attraction management, event planning and more — all working together to attract wide range of visitors to a place.

-The Bachelor of Science in Tourism Management degree options requires 127 credit hours, including
+The Bachelor of Science in Tourism Management degree is accredited by the Accreditation Commission for Programs in Hospitality Management and requires 120 credit hours, including

 - 51 hours of credits in the HRTM major, including internships